VasilGVasilev/InterviewPrep/symfony/doctrine.md

     }
 ```

-Another way not so popular, tho, is via Repository:
+Another way is via Repository:
 - use a Doctrine repository.
 A repository is like a PHP class where you can add custom functions for things like querying for data.
 You could add a function to a repository that persists an object to the database.

 ```php